Find an extensive collection of surf gear at the Quiksilver North Shore Boardriders Club

-Sponsored - The following content is created on behalf of North Shore Marketplace and does not reflect the opinions of Gray Media or its editorial staff.
-To learn more about North Shore Marketplace, visit https://northshoremarketplacehawaii.com/
+Sponsored - The following content is created on behalf of Northshore Marketplace and does not reflect the opinions of Gray Media or its editorial staff.
+To learn more about Northshore Marketplace, visit northshoremarketplacehawaii.com.

 In the heart of the surf capital of the world, Haleiwa, on the North Shore of Oahu, you’ll find the official Quiksilver North Shore Boardriders Club surf shop!
 North Shore Boardriders Club surf shop is owned and operated by legendary big wave surfer Barry Kanaiaupuni (B.K.) and features the latest surf equipment, clothing, and accessories.